 by Mateja Mihinjac

 The story of Frankenstein, when a scientist’s experiment runs amok, is a fictional account of science gone wrong.
 A few weeks ago I attended a criminology conference about crime prevention and communities.
-The conference targeted academics, police, local councils and groups like Neighbourhood Watch and Police-Citizens Youth Clubs.
+The conference tar1geted academics, police, local councils and groups like Neighbourhood Watch and Police-Citizens Youth Clubs.

 The take-home message as it turned out, however, was not an appreciation for cooperative community-driven crime prevention.
 Instead, the delegates were fascinated by presentations on evidence-based criminal justice showcased through the technical whizz of some presenters and the call for a scientific response to crime.